-I had a couple years’ stint as the CEO of the NBA team in my hometown.
+I had a couple years’ stint as the CEO of the [76ers].
 And we doubled season ticket sales in one year and drove the biggest attendance increase of all 30 teams in the NBA, and the biggest ticket revenue increase…

 And long before there was a MoviePass, we have been working on a subscription product within AMC… I am not surprised by the price elasticity.
 I think there is room for us at some point in the future to go up further…

 That was a weird NBA season (2011-12) but we won’t argue about basketball.
 The point is that he’s not invoking the “subscription” model as a self-contained experiment, but as a tool in a larger strategy of price discrimination and customer segmentation.

 Cheaper season passes at ski resorts have been accompanied by much higher walk-up lift ticket prices, with a complex range of options in between.
 You can’t talk about season ticket sales in pro sports without considering the enormous secondary market where so many of those seats wind up.
 (Even when they weren’t sold to brokers to begin with.)
 And since movie theaters are another industry that’s been offsetting falling attendance with rising prices for a long time now, it makes sense they’d be looking for better ways to segment their product.

 Of course there are plenty of differences.
 For example, movie theaters have a major variable cost in studio royalties that the other two businesses don’t.
 And the insurance value of advance sales is more important for skiing and sports arenas, since the risk of poor snowfall or a losing season is greater than the risk of a weak film calendar.